oymotion/oymotionDeveloperCommunity/docs/gForce200/gForce200UserGuide.md

-Comparing with the other gesture recognition devices that are based on the computer vision technology, gForce Armband has the advantage of no dependency of embient light, no strictness with angle, much lower energy and much lower cost.
+Comparing with the other gesture recognition devices that are based on the computer vision technology, gForce Armband has the advantage of no dependency of ambient light, no strictness with angle, much lower energy and much lower cost.

 ![gForce200Armband](./imgs/gForce200Armband.jpg)